SUGAT-BAGDE/SUGAT-BAGDE/README.md

   <img src="./img/blender.png" style="height:45px; margin:10px;" alt="Blender"/>
 </p>

 > 🧠 Note: I'm a lifelong learner — this list is always growing (and occasionally shrinking)!
+Some of these I’m still learning or used briefly!

 <br/>